Microwave-Antenna-Engineering-Group-HWU/SPID-MD-01-Python-Controller/README.md

 ## References
 - For more information on the SPID Rot1Prog and Rot2Prog Protocol, visit [this blog post](https://ryeng.name/blog/3).
 - This repository is inspired by and references the work done in [this repo](https://github.com/jaidenfe/rot2proG/tree/master).

+## Note for use on Linux
+In the requirements file windows-curses is listed as a dependency.
+This may be omitted when using a system the default [curses python-module](https://docs.python.org/3/library/curses.html) covers.